Program Sponsor & Contacts

 CCRP differs from the CRP General Signup in several ways:

-CCRP and CREP: CCRP is closely associated with the Conservation Reserve Enhancement Program (CREP) [add internal link to pi_crep_v1].—another offshoot of the CRP General Signup that developed a few years after the CRP Continuous Signup was launched.
+CCRP and CREP: CCRP is closely associated with the Conservation Reserve Enhancement Program (CREP).—another offshoot of the CRP General Signup that developed a few years after the CRP Continuous Signup was launched.
 The agency that administers both programs at the federal level (USDA Farm Service Agency) treats CREP as part of CCRP for administrative purposes.
 (For example, in the agency’s monthly and annual CRP Contract Summary and Statistics, data on CREP contracts is often lumped with data for CCRP as a whole.)
 This website treats CCRP and CREP separately, however, as their payment rates and other features differ significantly.

 Special Initiatives Associated with CCRP: CCRP includes several initiatives introduced to meet special needs or opportunities identified by program constituents.
 The special initiatives introduced to date are described below, including links for more information.
 See FAQ 12 for information about practice-specific acreage limitations that apply to these initiatives.